Navigate to Incidents Triage

 Run detectors manually

 Marcenta’s anomaly detectors run on an automated schedule.
-If you want to check for new flags immediately—for example, after a major campaign change—select Run Detectors at the top of the Flags page.
+If you want to check for new incidents immediately - for example, after a major campaign change - select Run Detectors at the top of the Incidents Triage page.
 The page refreshes automatically as results come in over the following seconds.After triggering a manual detector run, the page polls for new results several times over approximately 20 seconds to capture all completed jobs.

-Use the left sidebar on the Flags page to filter by:- Type — Regressions or Opportunities
+Use the left sidebar on the Incidents Triage page to filter by:- Type — Regressions or Opportunities

 - Severity — All, Very High, High, Medium, Low, or Very Low

-?type=improvements&severity=high opens the Opportunities tab filtered to high-severity flags.
+?type=improvements&severity=high opens the Opportunities tab filtered to high-severity incidents.